jomh17/DH-110/Week 9/README.md

 </br>

 ## 2) Introduction: a brief information about the project.
 I am hoping to create a travel app called Travel Buddy that makes it easy to share trips and coordinate with your friends.
 I want this app to have flights, hotels, experiences, etc so a user only has to use my app to book a trip.
 I also want to put an emphasis on feedback after a trip is completed.
 This would allow other users to view experiences and book their trip accordingly.
-The goal of the app is to make travel as easy as possible, even allowing you to sync your calendar, compare with your friends, and easily find availability.
+A super important feature I want to highlight is being able to share and message your friends within the app.
+It is so hard to coordinate trips with your friends, and that's where Travel Buddy comes in.
+Being able to share trips, message, and compare calendars with your friends allows your trips to be seamless!
+The goal of the app is to make travel as easy as possible, even allowing you to sync your calendar, compare with your friends, and easily find travel availability.
 </br>

 ## 3) Clear design statement: